JetBrains/kotlin/CONCURRENCY.md

       result -> println("result is $result")
    }
 ```
- The call to `execute` uses function passed as its second parameter to produce an object subgraph
+ The call to `execute` uses a function passed as its second parameter to produce an object subgraph
- (i.e. set of mutually referring objects) which is passed as the whole to that worker, and no longer
+ (i.e. set of mutually referring objects) which is then passed as a whole to that worker, it is then no longer
  available to the thread that initiated the request.
 This property is checked if the first parameter
- is `TransferMode.SAFE` by graph traversal and just assumed to be true, if it is `TransferMode.UNCHECKED`.
+ is `TransferMode.SAFE` by graph traversal and is just assumed to be true, if it is `TransferMode.UNSAFE`.
- Last parameter to `execute` is a special Kotlin lambda, which is not allowed to capture any state,
+ The last parameter to `execute` is a special Kotlin lambda, which is not allowed to capture any state,
- and is actually invoked in target worker's context.
-Once processed, result is transferred to whoever consumes
+ and is actually invoked in the target worker's context.
+Once processed, the result is transferred to whatever consumes
- the future, and is attached to object graph of that worker/thread.
+ it in the future, and it is attached to the object graph of that worker/thread.

   If an object is transferred in `UNSAFE` mode and is still accessible from multiple concurrent executors,
  program will likely crash unexpectedly, so consider that last resort in optimizing, not a general purpose
  mechanism.

-  For more complete example please refer to the [workers example](https://github.com/JetBrains/kotlin-native/tree/master/samples/workers)
+  For a more complete example please refer to the [workers example](https://github.com/JetBrains/kotlin-native/tree/master/samples/workers)
  in the Kotlin/Native repository.

 <a name="transfer"></a>
 ## Object transfer and freezing

-   Important invariant that Kotlin/Native runtime maintains is that object is either owned by a single
+   An important invariant that Kotlin/Native runtime maintains is that the object is either owned by a single
-  thread/worker, or is immutable (_shared XOR mutable_).
-This ensures that the same data has a single mutator, and so no need for
-  locking exists.
-To achieve such an invariant, we use concept of not externally referred object subgraphs.
+  thread/worker, or it is immutable (_shared XOR mutable_).
+This ensures that the same data has a single mutator, and so there is no need for locking to exist.
+To achieve such an invariant, we use the concept of not externally referred object subgraphs.
-  This is a subgraph which has no external references from outside of the subgraph, what could be checked
+  This is a subgraph which has no external references from outside of the subgraph, which could be checked
-  algorithmically with O(N) complexity (in ARC systems), where N is number of elements in such a subgraph.
+  algorithmically with O(N) complexity (in ARC systems), where N is the number of elements in such a subgraph.
-  Such subgraphs are usually produced as a result of lambda expression, for example some builder, and may not
+  Such subgraphs are usually produced as a result of a lambda expression, for example some builder, and may not
-  contain objects, referred externally.
+  contain objects, referred to externally.

-   Freezing is a runtime operation making given object subgraph immutable, by modifying the object header
+   Freezing is a runtime operation making a given object subgraph immutable, by modifying the object header
-  so that future mutation attempts lead to throwing an `InvalidMutabilityException`.
+  so that future mutation attempts throw an `InvalidMutabilityException`.
 It is deep, so
-  if an object has a pointer to another objects - transitive closure of such objects will be frozen.
+  if an object has a pointer to other objects - transitive closure of such objects will be frozen.
-  Freezing is the one way transformation, frozen objects cannot be unfrozen.
+  Freezing is a one way transformation, frozen objects cannot be unfrozen.
 Frozen objects have a nice
   property that due to their immutability, they can be freely shared between multiple workers/threads
-  not breaking the "mutable XOR shared" invariant.
+  without breaking the "mutable XOR shared" invariant.

-   If object is frozen could be checked with an extension property `isFrozen`, and if it is, object sharing
+   If an object is frozen it can be checked with an extension property `isFrozen`, and if it is, object sharing
  is allowed.
-Currently, Kotlin/Native runtime only freezes enum objects after creation, although additional
+Currently, Kotlin/Native runtime only freezes the enum objects after creation, although additional
  autofreezing of certain provably immutable objects could be implemented in the future.

 <a name="detach"></a>
 ## Object subgraph detachment

-   Object subgraph without external references could be disconnected using `detachObjectGraph` to
+   An object subgraph without external references can be disconnected using `detachObjectGraph` to
-  a `COpaquePointer` value, which could be stored in `void*` data, so disconnected object subgraphs
+  a `COpaquePointer` value, which could be stored in `void*` data, so the disconnected object subgraphs
-  could be stored in C data structure, and later attached back with `attachObjectGraph<T>` in arbitrary thread
+  can be stored in a C data structure, and later attached back with `attachObjectGraph<T>` in an arbitrary thread
-  or worker.
-Combined with [raw memory sharing](#shared) it allows side channel object transfer between
+  or a worker.
+Combining it with [raw memory sharing](#shared) it allows side channel object transfer between
-  concurrent threads, if worker mechanisms are insufficient for the particular task.
+  concurrent threads, if the worker mechanisms are insufficient for a particular task.

 <a name="shared"></a>
 ## Raw shared memory

-  Considering strong ties of Kotlin/Native with C via interoperability, in conjunction with other mechanisms
+  Considering the strong ties between Kotlin/Native and C via interoperability, in conjunction with the other mechanisms
- mentioned above one could build popular data structures, like concurrent hashmap or shared cache with
+ mentioned above it is possible to build popular data structures, like concurrent hashmap or shared cache with
  Kotlin/Native.
-One could rely upon shared C data, and store in it references to detached object subgraphs.
+It is possible to rely upon shared C data, and store in it references to detached object subgraphs.
  Consider the following .def file:
 ```
 package = global